Tuition and Fees

 These fees include all the regular charges of the University for the full academic year for registration, tuition, libraries and other academic services, athletics, creative arts, and accident insurance.

-Students may also access their financial accounts anytime online via their WebAdvisor accounts.
+Students may also access their financial accounts anytime via their WebAdvisor accounts.
+Fees for 2020-21 should be posted to student accounts during the week of August 17, 2020 for all registered students.

 Meal Plan Only